Frequently asked questions

 About the negotiation

 Broward Health, formally known as the North Broward Hospital District, is a large integrated health system in Broward County.
-As one of the largest public health systems in the United States, and as public, tax-payer-funded, and not-for-profit health organization, they have a responsibility to be good stewards of their resources.
+As one of the largest public health systems in the United States, and as a public, tax-payer-funded, and not-for-profit health organization, they have a responsibility to be good stewards of their resources.

 Broward Health operates hospitals, urgent care centers, outpatient/ambulatory centers, and other health centers and physician practices across the area.